Domusgpt/vib34d-ultimate-viewer/README.md

 > **Note:** `wearable-designer.html` is a prototype experience that wires the adaptive engine into a marketing-oriented UI.
 It is not yet packaged as a reusable toolkit.

-> **New:** The demo shell now ships with a telemetry consent panel and downloadable compliance log powered by the `ComplianceVaultTelemetryProvider`.
+> **New:** The demo shell now ships with the reusable `createConsentPanel` experience and downloadable compliance exports powered by `ComplianceVaultTelemetryProvider` plus the remote storage adapters.
 Use it to trial consent toggles and review the audit stream before embedding the SDK elsewhere.

 ## 🧠 Adaptive Architecture Overview